alecramsay/pg/docs/index.markdown

 The choices that mapmakers made are revealed by comparing their map to a map representing that underlying population geography.

+*NOTE: This site is not ready for review yet.
+We're making major changes to the content.*

 You can see an example of these trade-offs on the [Example](./_pages/example.markdown) page.
 You can choose a specific state on the [States](./_pages/states.markdown) page.